syncfusion-content/wpf-docs/wpf/Themes/Touch-Support.md

 ---
 layout: post
 title: Touch Support in Syncfusion WPF controls
-description: This article exaplins how to enable touch design for Syncfusion WPF Controls.
+description: This article exaplins how to enable touch design for Syncfusion WPF Controls using SizeMode property in SkinManager.
 platform: WPF
 control: General
 documentation: ug